em3ndez/tiny-web-server/README.md

 # TinyWeb.Server and TinyWeb.SocketServer

 The `TinyWeb` class provides a lightweight and flexible server implementation that supports both HTTP and WebSocket protocols.
 This single-source-file technology is designed to be easy to use and integrate into your projects.
+It uses a key Java 8 syntax (Functional-Interface and lambdas) as many newer web frameworks do.
+It also uses the virtual thread system in Java 21 and the JDK's built-in HTTP APIs rather than Netty or Jetty.

 ## Server